Louis Bherer, M.Ps. Ph.D.

 Nicolas Martin

-Kinesiologist
+Kinesiologist (ICM)

 Nicolas Martin earned his bachelor’s degree in kinesiology from Université de Montréal in 2021.
 As part of his undergraduate studies, he completed a directed research project on dietary supplementation practices among high-level athletes and carried out a literature review focusing on educational methods to prevent the use of performance enhancing drugs in sports.